aiskov/java-on-aws-workshop/hints/step-2.md

 After creation toy should wait some time until `Volume state` will be `Available`.

 ### Attach volume to the instance
-Go to `EC2/Instances` and open details of your workshop instance.
+* Go to `EC2/Instances` and open details of your workshop instance.

-Click on `Instance state` and choose `Stop instance` it could take several minutes.
+* Click on `Instance state` and choose `Stop instance` it could take several minutes.

-Go back to `EC2/Elastic Block Storage/Volumes` and select your new volume.
+* Go back to `EC2/Elastic Block Storage/Volumes` and select your new volume.

-Click `Actions` button and select `Attach volume`
+* Click `Actions/Attach volume`

 ```yaml
 Instance: <ec2-instance-id>